Closed Universities

 Ashford University Student Loan Forgiveness and Lawsuits

 A lawsuit is filed against Ashford University to get a court order that will require them to pay back student loan forgiveness.
 In this case, the plaintiff, William Shernoff, accuses the school of misrepresenting its programs when it promised to erase its student debt after graduation.
-After analyzing all public entities involved in this problem, we have found out that there are two main parties: government and any other parties involved one way or another.
-For example, the federal government provides loans to students with low incomes who are about to graduate from college to get their degree and find a job afterward.

 Moreover, it is a good investment for the country.
 In turn, private colleges promise students that they will get jobs with high salaries after graduation, and then their student loans can be forgiven in several years.
 However, this lawsuit shows us how some institutions have been taking advantage of them by offering false promises to attract more applicants to acquire more funds from the federal government.